fluxfederation/on_form/README.md

 Transactions will automatically be started so that _all_ database updates will be rolled back if _any_ record fails to save (for example, due to a validation error).

 Note that the keys are the name of the methods on the form object which return the records, not the class names.
 In this example, vendor might actually be an instance of our `Customer` model from the earlier examples.
 You might also prefer to use `delegate` rather than setting up `attr_reader` and initialising in the form object constructor - up to you.

+### Form inheritance

+You can descend form classes from other form classes and expose additional models or additional attributes on existing models.

+	class AdminHouseListingForm < HouseListingForm
+	  expose :house => %i(listing_approved)
+	end

 ## Contributing